kumar2net/my-eleventy-site/src/posts/2022-04-17-power-pak-academy.md

 Folks are playing league cricket match 🏏 in whites in the adjacent ground inspite of this scorching heat

+![Power Pak Academy]

-![] (/assets/images/power-pak-academy-30c70699. png) Yesterday noon time felt like 50 C / 122 F
+ Yesterday noon time felt like 50 C / 122 F

 Big thanks to my friend's for making my day bright 😊

 I Achieved my zone minutes target too

+![Power Pak Academy]

-![] (/assets/images/power-pak-academy-c1b053d1. png) Baseline is 23
+ Baseline is 23

-![] (/assets/images/power-pak-academy-121d10ac. jpg) ![] (/assets/images/power-pak-academy-cd308d7
+![Power Pak Academy]

+![Power Pak Academy]

-d. jpg) Sri seemed in pain holding his back but knowing him he will not give a pass to tennis & idly, mutton kolambu on a Sunday morning
+ Sri seemed in pain holding his back but knowing him he will not give a pass to tennis & idly, mutton kolambu on a Sunday morning